How To Make Fresh Pasta from Scratch

 Once you’ve made your pasta, you can cook it right away, dry it, or freeze it for later.
 When you do cook it, remember that homemade pasta cooks much more quickly than the dried pasta you buy in stores.
 Give it about four minutes in salted boiling water, taste it, and keep checking in one-minute increments until the pasta is al dente.

 Fresh Egg Pasta

-flour, plus extra for rolling the pasta
+all-purpose flour, plus more for rolling the pasta

 Fork or dough whisk

 Pasta machine (see Additional Notes for rolling pasta by hand)

 Combine the Flour and Salt: Whisk together the flour and salt with a fork in a large bowl.

 Add the Eggs: Create a deep well in the middle of the flour and crack the eggs into this well.
 Whisk the eggs with the fork to combine.